Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals

-In order to show that the load-exchange Markov chain on $\Dm$ is rapidly mixing, we would like to use Corollary \ref{cor:polymatroid}.
-This is allowed if, for given $\bm{\ell}, \bm{u}$ and $m$, the polynomial
+In order to show that the load-exchange Markov chain on $\Dm$ is rapidly mixing, we would like to use Corollary \ref{cor:polymatroid}, which states that the load-exchange Markov chain is rapidly mixing if a polynomial identified with its stationary distribution satisfies the property of strong log-concavity (SLC).
+To be precise, we may apply Corollary \ref{cor:polymatroid} if, for given $\bm{\ell}, \bm{u}$ and $m$, the polynomial

 is SLC.
 This seems hard to prove (and might not be true in general).
 However, it turns out that when replacing the weights $w(\bm{d})$ by by the approximations $\bar{w}(\bm{d})$ as given in the asymptotic formula \eqref{eq:asymptotic_formula} of Liebenau and Wormald \cite{Liebenau2017}, the resulting polynomial